Problems with SZZ and Features: An empirical study of the state of practice of defect prediction data collection: Empirical Study

 \subsection{Bug Inducing Changes}

 For just-in-time data, the identification of bug fixing commits is only the precursor for finding the inducing changes, which are then the target of the prediction.
-Moreover, we described how the inducing can be used for assigning defects to releases in Section~\ref{sec:improvements}.
-To this aim, we compare four approaches for the identification of bug inducing changes: 1) the standard SZZ algorithm 2) JLMIV, i.e., our improved linking with the issue validation, but standard SZZ to determine inducing changes; 3) JLMIV+R, i.e., the improvement to ignore changes to non-java files, whitespace only changes, documentation changes, and refactorings; 4) JLMIV+AV that further extends JLMIV by using the affected versions field; and 5) JL+R, i.e., a variant of SZZ that is the same als JLMIV, but without manual validation of issue links or issue types.
-The comparison with JL+R shows what would be possible with improvements to SZZ's heuristics without using manual validation.
-Moreover, JL+R serves as proxy for the current state of the art of SZZ implementations, because it is an improvement over RA-SZZ by Neto\etal~\cite{Neto2018} in three ways (Section~\ref{sec:improvements}): better refactoring detection with the RefactoringMiner~\cite{Tsantalis2018}, the additional reduction of false positives by ignoring changes to code files that are not production code, and the better linking between commits and issues based on the JIRA issue identifier pattern.
+Moreover, we described how the inducing change can be used for assigning defects to releases in Section~\ref{sec:improvements}.
+To this aim, we compare four approaches for the identification of bug inducing changes: 1) the standard SZZ algorithm 2) JLMIV, i.e., our improved linking with the issue validation, but standard SZZ to determine inducing changes; 3) JLMIV+R, i.e., the improvement to ignore changes to non-java files, whitespace only changes, documentation changes, and refactorings; 4) JLMIV+AV that further extends JLMIV by using the affected versions field; and 5) SZZ-RA, i.e., a state of the art variant of SZZ based on the work by \cite{Neto2018, Neto2019}.
+Our variant of SZZ-RA differs from the original work only in details: we added a filter that ignores test and documentation files, and use the links between commits and issues based on the Jira issue pattern.